Strength Through Diversity

 - Demonstrates the knowledge and skills necessary to provide care, based on physical, psychosocial, educational, safety, and related criteria, appropriate to the age of the patients served.

-Requirements: Requires a minimum of five years PA clinical experience preferred, 2 years required.
+Requirements: Requires a minimum of two years PA clinical experience preferred.
 Must possess managerial skills necessary to set performance standards, train and evaluate.
 Professionalism, sensitivity, fairness, exemplary patient centered focus and superior work ethic.
 Requires completion of the Credentialing requirements.
 Must have current New York State Physician Assistant registration, license and nccpa certification, maintaining required hours of C.M.E.
 Also requires current ACLS, BCLS, PALS certification.

 The Mount Sinai Health System